Romans Chapter 2

 7. To the men who by endurance in good work are seeking glory, and honor, and incorruptibility: the life of ages2“life of ages” is literal, and captures the duration as well as the quality of the life, which the traditional interpretation of “eternal life” doesn’t.
 The word translated “ages” (αἰώνιον) is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 “what are the signs of your coming and the end of the age?”

-8. But to the men of selfish ambition and men who disobey the truth (also being persuaded of unrighteousness): anger and wrath.
+8. But to the men of selfish ambition and men disobeying the truth (also being persuaded of unrighteousness): anger and wrath.

-9. Tribulation and anguish will come upon every man’s soul who practices wickedness; both to the Jew first and then to the Greek.
+9. Tribulation and anguish will come upon the soul of every man practicing wickedness, both the Jew first and then the Greek.

-10. But glory, and honor, and peace to every man who practices good; both to the Jew first and also to the Greek,
+10. But glory, and honor, and peace to every man practicing good; both to the Jew first and also to the Greek,

 11. for there’s no partiality with God.